 A federal feasibility study for Flagler County was finalized in September 2014 by the USACE.
 The federal feasibility study for Flagler County has four reaches listed (Reach A through Reach D).
-Only Reach A (R50-R60) and Reach C (R80 -R94) met the cost-benefit ratio for pursuing a federal project.
-However, Reach A in Flagler County was not classified as critically eroded by the state at the time of the study.
-Reach C continues to be classified as critically eroded by the state.
-Another federal feasibility study was initiated by the USACE for north Volusia County in 2006; however, the north Volusia County feasibility study has been put on hold awaiting local funding.
+Only Reach A (R50-R60) and Reach C (R80-R94) met the cost-benefit ratio for pursuing a federal project.
+However, Reach A in Flagler County was not classified as critically eroded by the state at the time of the study and the USACE only pursed a federal project in Reach C located at Flagler Beach and didn't pursue a federal project at Reach A. Reach C continues to be classified as critically eroded by the state.
+Another federal feasibility study was authorized by the USACE for Volusia County in 2006; however, the Volusia County feasibility study was put on hold due to local funding concerns.
+Volusia County communicated to the USACE in 2021 a renewed interest in pursuing a federal feasibility study on coastal erosion for the entire county shoreline.
+The study is considered a new start project and may take some time to be authorized by the USACE.
+The County developed a Beach and Dune Management Study in July 2022.